FINANCIAL AID RATE65%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Johnson County Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Johnson County Community College.

-- Kansas City Kansas Community College in Kansas City, KS (13 miles away)
+- Kansas City Kansas Community College in Kansas City, MO (13 miles away)

-- Highland Community College in Highland, KS (71 miles away)
+- Highland Community College in Hesston, KS (71 miles away)

-- Fort Scott Community College in Fort Scott, KS (77 miles away)
+- Fort Scott Community College in Wichita, KS (77 miles away)

-- State Fair Community College in Sedalia, MO (80 miles away)
+- State Fair Community College in Saint Louis, MO (80 miles away)

 - Flint Hills Technical College in Emporia, KS (88 miles away)